michaelcourcy/verified-data-services/readme.md

 - Autodiscovery and Capture of the metadata
 - Autodiscovery and Capture of the data with the Kasten data mover
 - Migration
-- Automatic Blueprint Binding
+- Polyglot backup with Blueprint Binding
 - Disaster recovery
 - Immutability
 - Fast restore from snapshots
 - GUI with authentication and authorization

-And many others but that's the most important.
+And many others.